-Please note that if you do not live in New York City, you must have your own housing for the summer (we cannot provide it, although the salary is more than sufficient to arrange housing if needed).
-We do provide housing for BEAM 7 Faculty and if you live outside of New York, then we encourage you to apply for those roles!
+Please note that if you do not live in New York City or Los Angeles, you must have your own housing for the summer (we cannot provide it, although the salary is more than sufficient to arrange housing if needed).
+We do provide housing for BEAM 7 Faculty and if it seems more appropriate, then we encourage you to apply for those roles!

-If you're wondering if you're a good fit for the program, please contact us (firstname.lastname@example.org) to discuss your background.
+If you're wondering if you're a good fit for the program, please contact us at email@example.com to discuss your background.

 We aim to provide strong role models for our students, and that means finding an instructional faculty that shares the background of our students as much as possible.
-Thus, we especially encourage applicants who come from underrepresented minority groups, applicants who have faced financial hardship while pursuing their education, and/or applicants who have experience in the New York City school system.
+Thus, we especially encourage applicants who come from underrepresented minority groups, applicants who have faced financial hardship while pursuing their education, and/or applicants who have experience in the New York City or Los Angeles school system.
 We are an equal opportunity employer, and so persons of color, women, and those with disabilities are all encouraged to apply.
 Showing a diversity of mathematical achievement is critical to our program's success.

 Applications will be accepted on a rolling basis.
 Successful applicants will proceed to an interview.
 If you are unsure of your summer plans, we encourage you to apply early and then work out the details with us afterwards.
 If you need a quick decision from us, apply and let us know of your constraints.